liferay/liferay-portal-cloud-native/readme/BREAKING_CHANGES_AMENDMENTS.markdown

 # 1b0f30a46f323932a2b9151fd4771910f07bb0b7

-The commit message does not contain the reason of the What section.
+The breaking change message is missing a reason.
 The correct message is:

 ```
 LPD-15236 Add companyId argument to scope every request by companyId.